How much is your car worth?

 J.D.
 Power and Associates’ 2019 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Toyota vehicles are more reliable than Hyundai vehicles.
 J.D.
 Power ranks Toyota second in reliability, above the industry average.
 With 16 more problems per 100 vehicles, Hyundai is ranked 8th.

-From surveys of all its subscribers, Consumer Reports’ December 2018 Auto Issue reports that Toyota vehicles are more reliable than Hyundai vehicles.
-Consumer Reports ranks Toyota second in reliability.
-Hyundai is ranked 10th.
+From surveys of all its subscribers, Consumer Reports’ December 2019 Auto Issue reports that Toyota vehicles are more reliable than Hyundai vehicles.
+Consumer Reports ranks Toyota third in reliability.
+Hyundai is ranked 6th.

 The Corolla has 1.3 gallons more fuel capacity than the Accent (13.2 vs. 11.9 gallons), for longer range between fill-ups.